Last Updated on October 3, 2022 by admin

 36. Attend a Local Event

 Check out the local events that are happening in Seattle, which might include festivals or exhibitions.
 (Check out this Seattle event page for current updates!)
 Some events have free admission.
-For example, there is free admission to Seafair’s Summer 4th at Gasworks Park.
+For example, a fun local even in Seattle is Seafair’s Summer 4th at Gasworks Park.

 37. Learn About the Klondike Gold Rush